 Portsmouth is set to undergo transformational change over the next 20 years that will result in significant employment and population growth.
-The development of the sub region’s economy and major office and business park developments will drive significant growth in corporate demand for hotel accommodation.
+The development of the sub-region’s economy and major office & business park developments will drive significant growth in corporate demand for hotel accommodation.

-A summary of the report is attached below and for a copy of the full report please visit the PUSH website.
+A summary of the report is attached below.
+For a copy of the full report, please visit the PUSH website.

 Hotel Development Opportunities

 The following sites have been identified as suitable for hotels: